 White House and Capitol Hill negotiators reach some agreements to avoid default

-Negotiators have hashed out some details of a deal to prevent the country from defaulting on its debt as soon as next, according to a source familiar with the talks.
+Negotiators have hashed out some details of a deal to prevent the country from defaulting on its debt as soon as next week, according to a source familiar with the talks.

 The contours of a debt ceiling deal are largely worked out – including on discretionary spending and defense spending — but sticking points include work requirements and permitting, the source told NPR.